mcauley-penney/mmv.sh/README.md

 ## TODO
-  - [ ] automatically create dirs, if needed
+    - only create temp files on demand